Sympetrum

-Sympetrum is a genus of small to medium-sized skimmer dragonflies, known as darters in the UK and as meadowhawks in North America.
-The more than 50 species predominantly live in the temperate zone of the Northern Hemisphere; 15 species are native to North America.
-No Sympetrum species is native to Australia.
+Sympetrum is a genus of small to medium-sized skimmer dragonflies, known as darters in Europe and as meadowhawks in North America.
+The more than 50 species predominantly live in the temperate zone of the Northern Hemisphere; 11 species are native to Europe and 15 species native to North America, and most of the rest in Asia.
+A few species also occur in tropical and southern Africa (S. fonscolombii) and in South America (S. evanescens, S. gilvum, S. roraimae, S. villosum), but none is native to Australasia.

-Most North American darters fly in late summer and autumn, breeding in ponds and foraging over meadows.
-Commonly, they are yellow-gold as juveniles, with mature males and some females becoming bright red on part or all of their bodies.
-An exception to this color scheme is the black darter (Sympetrum danae).
+Most species fly in late summer and autumn, breeding in ponds and foraging over meadows.
+Commonly, they are yellow-gold as juveniles, with mature males and some females becoming bright red or orange-red on part or all of their bodies.
+An exception to this scheme is the Holarctic black darter or black meadowhawk (Sympetrum danae), which has black males with no red.

 The genus includes the following species: